firoyj/firoyj.github.io/_posts/2025-07-27-quickstart.md

 mathjax: true
 layout: post
 categories: github, website
 excerpt: "Welcome.
-If you're new to the Fortris API, this guide will help you make your first successful API call in under five minutes.
+If you're new to the Fortris API, this guide will help you make your first successful API call in under five minutes.<br><br>

-You'll use **test credentials** and a **dedicated test account** within our production environment — giving you access to real endpoints in a secure, controlled environment.
+You'll use test credentials and a dedicated test account within our production environment, giving you access to real endpoints in a secure, controlled environment.<br><br>

-All requests are **cryptographically signed** using HMAC.
+All requests are cryptographically signed using HMAC.
 To access the API, your IP address must be whitelisted.
 Contact your Fortris Integration Lead to confirm your setup."
 ---

 > ## Background to writing Quickstart<br>